-1. Traffic light pasta – make plain pasta (and this can have a cheese or tomato sauce with it) but have carrots, sweet corn and peas in it – easy, simple and healthy.
-Another variation on this is to make treasure hunt pasta – but a variety of veg/meat/cheese etc in bottom of the dish and pile with cooked pasta – get children to ‘dig’ for treasure and see what they can find.
+1. Traffic light pasta – make plain pasta (and this can have a cheese or tomato sauce with it) but have peppers, carrots, sweet corn and peas in it – easy, simple and healthy.
+Another variation on this is to make Treasure Hunt pasta – put a variety of veg/meat/cheese etc in the bottom of the dish and pile with cooked pasta – get children to ‘dig’ for treasure and see what they can find.

 3. Naan bread pizzas – I discovered these a couple of years ago – and even better the kids can make their own and they are ready in minutes!
-Buy some mini naan or pitta breads, or puff pastry squares, and get the children to spread them with a tomato-based sauce and then add whatever they would like – so ham, cheese, chicken, sausage and half cherry tomatoes – simply grill for a couple of minutes and serve.
+Buy some mini naan or pitta breads, or puff pastry squares, and get the children to spread them with a tomato-based sauce (make your own and hide some veggies in it!) and then add whatever they would like – so ham, cheese, chicken, sausage and half cherry tomatoes – simply grill for a couple of minutes and serve.

 4. Wraps or tortillas – I came up with this to try and encourage my own children to join in when we had chilli.
 Simply cut tortillas into thirds and give to children to stuff their own.
 Have bowls with chicken, ham, sausage, cheese, tomatoes, cream cheese, grated carrots, sliced peppers, guacamole etc, giving them a great chance to experiment – also messy fun whilst eating as can all be done with fingers